ThorstenDoherr/searchengine/SE/searchengine.md

 All txt files have to be tab-delimited.

 **Output:**
-- meta\.dta - a copy of the meta data complemented by additional columns based on the raw meta data.
+- meta\*\.dta - processed meta data based on the raw meta data separated into sequential chunks (see Settings: chunksize).
 - sample\.dta - assigns the essential "equal" variable to every candidate based on the sample files and default setting.
 - training\.dta - training data: candidate assignment (searched, found, equal), retention indicator, and the meta data.
 - seml\.brn\.log - training output of the confusion matrices if applicable.